 - 18.95.
 Strategic direction 3.2.3 Goal provides for the protection of our natural environment and ecosystems.
-In my opinion, the wording of Policy 27.2.4.1 is effective in responding to the outcomes of Strategic direction 3.2.3 Goal and accords with the outcomes afforded under section 6(a) and section 7(c) of the RMA.
+In my opinion, the wording of notified Policy 27.2.4.1 is effective in responding to the outcomes of Strategic direction 3.2.3 Goal and accords with the outcomes afforded under section 6(a) and section 7(c) of the RMA.
 I consider that including reference to "Where possible and practical enhance...", as sought by Submitter 453 (Paterson Pitts Partners (Wanaka) Ltd), would weaken the intent of the policy. - 18.96.
-The amendment sought by Submitter 809 (Queenstown Lakes District Council) to include the words 'and protecting' is however considered necessary in order to make the policy more effective, given that Objective 27.2.4 only seeks to identify, incorporate and enhance the values listed. - 18.97.
-Policy 27.2.4.2 directly responds to Objective 27.2.4 and as such, deleting it, as sought by Submitter 632 (RCL Queenstown Pty Ltd, RCL Henley Downs Ltd, RCL Jacks), is not considered effective in responding to the outcomes of the objective. - 18.98.
-While I support the policy direction of Policy 27.2.4.3, the direction afforded by the policy relates to the use of joint stormwater and flood management networks and in my opinion will be more effective in giving effect to the direction afforded under Objective 27.2.5, than the outcomes reflected within Objective 27.2.4.
-As a consequence, I consider that Policy 27.2.4.3 be relocated so as to integrate with the infrastructure provisions supporting Objective 27.2.5.

-- 18.99.
-In relation to the relief sought by Submitter 632 (RCL Queenstown Pty Ltd, RCL Henley Downs Ltd, RCL Jacks), I do not support the deletion of Policy 27.2.4.4 given that it seeks to respond to matters under section 6(f) of the RMA.
+The amendment sought by Submitter 809 (Queenstown Lakes District Council) to include the words 'and protecting' is however considered necessary in order to make the policy more effective, given that notified Objective 27.2.4 only seeks to identify, incorporate and enhance the values listed. - 18.97.
+Notified Policy 27.2.4.2 directly responds to notified Objective 27.2.4 and as such, deleting it, as sought by Submitter 632 (RCL Queenstown Pty Ltd, RCL Henley Downs Ltd, RCL Jacks), is not considered effective in responding to the outcomes of the objective. - 18.98.
+While I support the policy direction of notified Policy 27.2.4.3 [redrafted 27.2.5.13], the direction afforded by the policy relates to the use of joint stormwater and flood management networks and in my opinion will be more effective in giving effect to the direction afforded under notified Objective 27.2.5, than the outcomes reflected within notified Objective 27.2.4.
+As a consequence, I consider that notified Policy 27.2.4.3 be relocated so as to integrate with the infrastructure provisions supporting notified Objective 27.2.5. - 18.99.
+In relation to the relief sought by Submitter 632 (RCL Queenstown Pty Ltd, RCL Henley Downs Ltd, RCL Jacks), I do not support the deletion of notified Policy 27.2.4.4 given that it seeks to respond to matters under section 6(f) of the RMA.
 However, I question whether the existing policy wording is effective in directing the protection of historic heritage from inappropriate subdivision, use, and development, required under section 6(f) of the RMA and the higher order Strategic Policy outcomes of the PDP.
 The use of the word 'encourage' at the front of this policy does not, in my opinion, correlate with the direction afforded under section 6(f) of the RMA, which, I believe, is more explicit.
-I note that Objective 26.5.1 and supporting policies 26.5.1.1 and 26.5.1.2 of Chapter 26 (Historic Heritage)142 reflect a stronger policy direction than Policy 27.2.4.4 to ensure that it is more effective in achieving the purpose of the RMA by starting the policy with the words 'provide for'. - 18.100.
-While I agree with Submitter 806 (Queenstown Park Limited) that reference to "unacceptable loss" of archaeological sites within Policy 27.2.4.4 may not be easily defined, the intent of the policy to avoid unacceptable loss of archaeological sites is particularly strong and in my opinion should be retained. - 18.101.
-I do not believe that Policy 27.2.4.5 is required to be retained, in order to respond to the resource management issues raised within the section 32 evaluation and is already addressed by Policy 27.2.1.6.
-Policy 27.2.4.5 simply duplicates a process that is already entrenched in the RMA and other legislation.
-Policy 27.2.4.5 seeks to ensure opportunity for the input of the applicable agencies where the subdivision and resultant development could modify or destroy an archaeological site.
-In my opinion, the outcome of this policy is replicating the statutory requirements under the Heritage New Zealand Pouhere Taonga Act 2014 ('HNZ Act').
-Should a subdivision application generate the potential to modify or destroy an archaeological site or heritage item listed under the HNZ Act, then a determination will be required on a case by case basis as to whether Heritage NZ is considered an affected party or not.
-This process is provided for under Rule 27.9.2 (which does not exempt notification).
+I note that Objective 26.5.1 and supporting policies 26.5.1.1 and 26.5.1.2 of Chapter 26 (Historic Heritage) reflect a stronger policy direction than notified Policy 27.2.4.4.
+In my opinion, there should be consistency in how each responds to matters under section 6(f) of the RMA.
+As a consequence, I recommend amendments to notified Policy 27.2.4.4 to ensure that it is more effective in achieving the purpose of the RMA by starting the policy with the words 'provide for'.

-142 As recommended within Appendix 1 to the section 42 officers report to Chapter 26.
+As recommended within Appendix 1 to the section 42 officers report to Chapter 26.